X-I-A/xia-tutorial-api-01-01/Readme.md

 ### Defining embedded documents

 An embedded document holds a subset information of a document.
-There are three ways to holds a subset information of a document:
+There are two ways to holds a subset information of a document:
-`EmbeddedDocument`, `Reference`, `ExternalDocument`.
+`EmbeddedDocument`, `ExternalDocument`.
 To understand the design, please read the

-* Tutorial API 00-01: Descriptive Data Model
+* Tutorial API 00-01: Descriptive Data Model Design

 If you don't have time, a simplified rule is that when subset information cannot exist alone, `EmbeddedDocument` is the right way to go.